AllanG-4779/backend-ecommerce-project/README.md

 # backend-ecommerce-project
 ## A simple E-commerce using MERN stack
-You can use this repository to follow along with my MERN  project It covers several fundamentals such as
+You can use this repository to follow along with my MERN project.
+It covers several fundamentals such as :
 1. File uploads using Multer
 2. Mongo DB
 3. MVC architecture,